 1Identify the area you want to evaluate and state the ideal outcome

 Let’s say you want to find out why your sales team is not meeting their required calls per day.

-The goal here would be to discover the causes that contributed to the targets not being met.
+The goal here would be to discover the causes for not meeting the targets.
 Then, you would also recommend some suggestions on how to remove those causes.

 If everything worked out according to plan, where would you be?

 2Analyze the current state with honesty and based on facts